tracerinteractive/TaskForce/README.md

 * [Map Uploading](../../wiki/Upload-Map) - Submit a valid map and folder structure to the workshop
 * [Map Development](../../wiki/Develop-Maps) - Learn how to build maps with Unreal Engine 5

-You can use the launcher to open existing projects from the "RECENT PROJECTS" section.
+You can also use the launcher to open existing projects from the *RECENT PROJECTS* section.

 ![Recent Projects](https://github.com/tracerinteractive/TaskForce/assets/43829991/3e58dbe1-619b-481f-a8b3-8dbcd676a77f)

 ### Add Game Content

-The launcher also extracts the latest game content from your Task Force install.
+The launcher extracts the latest game content from your Task Force install as well.
 > :warning: DO NOT CLICK THIS BUTTON WHILE YOUR PROJECT IS OPEN!

 ![Add Content](https://github.com/tracerinteractive/TaskForce/assets/43829991/eb1b7d98-fe3e-46d5-baa3-efdb9cdf70fb)